fommil/netlib-java/README.md

-*NOTE: Some distributions, such as Ubuntu `precise` do not create the necessary symbolic links `/usr/lib/libblas.so.3` and `/usr/lib/liblapack.so.3` for the system-installed implementations, so they must be created manually:
+*NOTE: Some distributions, such as Ubuntu `precise` do not create the necessary symbolic links `/usr/lib/libblas.so.3` and `/usr/lib/liblapack.so.3` for the system-installed implementations, so they must be created manually.*
-`sudo ln -s libblas.so.3gf /usr/lib/libblas.so.3 ; sudo ln -s liblapack.so.3gf /usr/lib/liblapack.so.3`*

 Windows
 -------